Front Page Sports Football Pro

 Interface and Controls

-The 1998 version of the game featured “a completely revamped user interface that was a significant improvement over prior years”10.
-The game supported both mouse and joystick input, with minimum system requirements including “80386 chip or better” and “VGA monitor”3.
-Players could choose from multiple camera angles, with later versions offering “16 different angles (on fast systems), up from 8”3.
+The 1998 version of the game featured “a completely revamped user interface that was a significant improvement over prior years”9.
+The game supported keyboard, mouse, and dual joysticks, with minimum system requirements including an “80386 chip or better” and a “VGA monitor”10.
+Players could choose from multiple camera angles, with the Pro ‘97 release adding 16 different angles on fast systems (up from eight in earlier versions)11.

 Structure and Progression